simsekergun/RingDimensionDS/datasets/readme.md

  <br>

 Noise added cases follow the same naming but with noise amount in the end.
 For example, "SiNtrainingDintSM1_50.csv" is "SiNtrainingDintSM1.csv" data + 50*random

+<b> Testing Dataset Naming </b>
+Same as above, but file names start with "SiNtestDint"